 Recording 3D sound

-With the Hooke Verse strapped-on, and the Hooke Audio app installed on an iPhone 7, TravGear headed for a city center to make some 3D recordings.
+With the Hooke Verse strapped-on and the Hooke Audio app installed on an iPhone 7, TravGear headed for a city center to make some 3D recordings.
 It’s pretty easy to do; you link to the Hooke Verse via Bluetooth, fire-up the app, and suddenly you’re shooting video – and listening to the input from the two mics.
 This monitor mode means that everything is going OK, and you can adjust the noise levels.
 A small ‘3D’ icon appears, and you’re good to go.
 When filming, it’s really important to think of your own head as the microphone, which means angling your head exactly to wherever you point your smartphone.
 For instance, there’s no point holding your phone out at arms length, or to the side of you while you take video––your head needs to be right there behind your phone so the 3D audio checks out OK.
 Once you press stop to cease recording, the video appears in a small library, as well as in the camera roll.

 Listening to the results

-The videos can be shared absolutely anywhere, with one massive proviso; you MUST listen to them through a pair for headphones – any headphones (or earphones) – to get the binaural 3D sound effect.
+The videos can be shared absolutely anywhere, with one massive proviso; you MUST listen to them through a pair of headphones – any headphones (or earphones) – to get the binaural 3D sound effect.
 The results in our test were impressive, with a real ‘as-if-you-were-there’ feeling.
 However, the results are novelty value in some senses; don’t expect studio-quality immersion like the BBC have been doing of late.
 In fact, you don’t even have to shoot video; those into soundscapes can just record in binaural quality (it’s arguably even more immersive than video because you have to use your imagination … which is always going to be better than your smartphone’s camera).

 Stability and issues

-During our tests, the Hooke Verse behaved erratically enough – including losses of connection and app crashes – for us to figure-out some ground rules for its stability.
+During our tests, the Hooke Verse behaved erratically enough – including losses of connection and app crashes – for us to figure out some ground rules for its stability.
 Firstly, it’s best if you put your phone into aeroplane mode, and enable only Bluetooth, but way preventing any spotty cell service from interrupting with the wireless connection.
 It’s also best if you close all open apps on your phone.

 The Hooke Verse isn’t perfect; the wireless nature of these earphones does bring an element of instability unless you’re careful, and how impressive the sound effects are will depend on where you go and what you choose to record.
-However, being able to take a binaural recording device on your travels is exciting, and the fact that it’s been done in a small, travel friendly, wireless design is impressive indeed.
+However, being able to take a binaural recording device on your travels is exciting, and the fact that it’s been done in a small, travel-friendly, wireless design is impressive indeed.
 Is binaural video the missing link in virtual reality?
 One thing’s for sure; your travel video will never be the same again.